clojang/clojog/README.md

 ## License

-© 2024, clojog Java Project
+© 2025, Clojang.
+All rights reserved.

 Licensed under the Apache License, Version 2.0.
 See `LICENSE` file for details.